angulardart/angular/doc/effective/di.md

 **GOOD**: Use your own `class` that extends `OpaqueToken<T>`.

 Another option is to create your own "custom" token type.
-It's up to your and your team whether this is more ergonomic/documenting/clarifying than relying on a string-based description (`'appBaseHref'`).
+It's up to you and your team whether this is more ergonomic/documenting/clarifying than relying on a string-based description (`'appBaseHref'`).